-Flour tortillas are filled with a healthy dose of rice, cheese, and onions and topped with tangy salsa verde.
-Serve these enchiladas with black beans and chips and guacamole for a complete Mexican-inspired feast.
+These Green Sauce Enchiladas are filled with a healthy dose of rice, cheese, and onions.
+Serve these enchiladas with tortilla chips and mango pineapple salsa or this four-ingredient guacamole for a complete Mexican-inspired feast.

-These rice, cheese, and onion enchiladas are a weeknight dinner winner!
+The addition of rice and green sauce brings these Cheese and Onion Enchiladas up a notch.
 They are easy to make and are filled with comforting flavors the whole family will love.

 - Just 6 ingredients that are a simple blend of pantry staples and fresh ingredients.